Minor Field Studies

 Please note that your field study must relate to at least one of the 17 Sustainable Development Goals and Agenda 2030.

-The MFS offers students to do their field study in many different less developed countries across the globe.
-However, you are only able to choose one host country and the duration must be at least eight consecutive weeks (56 days), but no more than 26 weeks.
+The MFS scholarship offers students to conduct their field study in many less developed countries across the globe.
+However, you are only able to choose one host country and the duration must be at least eight consecutive weeks (56 days), but no more than 20 weeks.

 Scholarship and budget

 The MFS scholarship will grant you SEK 27,000 that you can use to cover any expenses related to your field study, such as travel, accommodation, vaccination, and visa.
 However, note that the scholarship is not meant to cover all costs, but should be an addition to your student grant (e.g. CSN).

 If you have a disability and require support, such as leaning aids, transportation, assistant or other, you are able to apply for an extended scholarship to cover the extra costs.
 For more information, access the Swedish Council for Higher Education’s website.

 Click here to read more about MFS with a disability (in Swedish)